CONSERVATORSHIPS ATTORNEY LOS ANGELES

 Possession of a Car by a Disabled Person and Driving issues in Conservatorships in Los Angeles

 If you are concerned about your parent or relative driving a car, the court can put in place that the conservatee shall not be in direct possession of his or her automobile, and a doctor can certify that the conservatee is not fit to drive.
 When you use the conservatorship attorney at Sirkin Law Group, our attorneys can help you determine what is in the best interest of your family member and put conservatorship protections in place, if your parent or loved one poses a risk to himself or herself in driving.
+Discussing your case with an experienced conservatorship lawyer can help with the success of your case.

 Do I have choices or any alternatives to a conservatorship in California?